 Seniors can elect to take Contemporary Global Ethics.
 Topics in recent years have included the following:

 xBlock classes in current events, international affairs, and other global subjects provide opportunities for students to engage in discussions in informal settings.
+Recent xBlocks include Journalism and Global Citizenship in partnership with our News Decoder Program and the school newspaper, The Notes; German for Beginners, The History of Ukraine and Russia, and Japan.

 Students who apply for financial aid for off-campus study are awarded that aid at a level commensurate with their tuition package.
-All Thacher students applying for aid will be granted the equivalent of one full course (trip) tuition during their Thacher careers.

 Faculty on the Global Studies Committee act as counselors for those students wishing to pursue international studies independently through travel organizations not directly affiliated with the school.